TakaSoap/edge-developer/microsoft-edge/hosting/webview2/reference/Archived/0.9.430/ICoreWebView2Host.md

 #### NotifyParentWindowPositionChanged

-This is a notification separate from Bounds that tells WebView its parent (or any ancestor) HWND moved.
+This is a notification separate from put_Bounds that tells WebView its parent (or any ancestor) HWND moved.

 > public HRESULT [NotifyParentWindowPositionChanged](#notifyparentwindowpositionchanged)()

 This is needed for accessibility and certain dialogs in WebView to work correctly.

 ```cpp
     if (message == WM_MOVE || message == WM_MOVING)
     {